sbrudenell/btrfs2s3/README.md

 other backups.

 It's quite reasonable to define a "deep" preservation policy with very short timeframes like minutes or seconds.
-This may produce some small incremental backups, but the data within them will eventually migrate up the tree as new longer-timeframe backups are created.
+This may produce some small differential backups, but the data within them will eventually migrate up the tree as new longer-timeframe backups are created.
 In theory, the shortest timeframe you can use in practice is equal to your commit interval (the `-o commit=` mount option).
 This defaults to 30 seconds.